 Museums and Galleries

 The Samuel P. Harn Museum of Art has a permanent collection of more than 6,000 original works including paintings, sculptures, prints, ceramics, photographs, and cultural objects.
 Among the artistic traditions represented are those of the Americas, Asia, Africa, Europe and the South Pacific Islands.
 The museum also features a variety of changing exhibitions, and a full range of educational programs.
+Help is available for faculty who want to use the museum collections as part of course offerings.
 Admission is free.
 Museum membership provides additional benefits and discounts on merchandise, programs, and classes.

 The Florida Museum of Natural History is Florida's state museum of natural history, dedicated to understanding and preserving biological diversity and cultural heritage.
 With more than 25 million specimens of amphibians, birds, butterflies, fish, mammals, mollusks, reptiles, vertebrate and invertebrate fossils, recent and fossil plants and associated databases and libraries, the Florida Museum is the largest natural history museum in the Southeast.
 Admission is free.
 Museum membership provides additional benefits and discounts, including admission to associated science and children's museums worldwide.

 The School of Art and Art History supports three campus galleries: University Gallery, Focus Gallery, and Grinter Gallery.

 "the gallery" in the J. Wayne Reitz Union features artwork by UF students, faculty, staff, and alumni.